section-engineering-education/engineering-education/articles/how-to-use-kanban-to-manage-your-next-project/index.md

 ### Background of Kanban

-Kanban is a Japanese origin word meaning billboard or signboard.
+Kanban is a word of Japanese origin, meaning billboard or signboard.
 Kanban originated in the Toyota factory in 1940.
 The aim was to manage work while balancing market demands with production capacity.
 Ever since Kanban has evolved in different generations.
 Today, Kanban is being used in different industries, including software development.
 It is applicable in any industry.
 The software development industry has benefited most from the Kanban framework.

 ### Introduction to Kanban

 Kanban is easy to implement and follow.
 We start using Kanban by creating a [Kanban board](#kanban-board).
 The board is filled with [Kanban cards](#kanban-cards), and [work in progress limit(WIP limit)](#work-in-progress-limit-wip-limit) is set.
 Kanban helps get the work done in an organized way.
 It does not require teams or organizations to change the way they work.
 The better part of it is that no new roles are required to start using Kanban.
-This is one of the Kanban principles.
+This is one of the [Kanban principles](#kanban-principles
+).
 You start with what you currently have.
 Kanban can also be used at an individual level as a tasks management tool.

 ### Kanban board

 A Kanban board is made up of columns and Kanban cards.
 The columns represent different stages of a process or workflow.
-Kanban is a pull system.
-The number of columns and their labels vary based on context.
+Kanban is a [pull system](https://kanbanzone.com/resources/kanban/kanban-pull-system/).
+A pull system is a [lean manufacturing](https://en.wikipedia.org/wiki/Lean_manufacturing) principle that allows new work to be started based on consumer demand.
 Some of the most basic workflows used are:
 - "to do", "doing" and "done"
 - "waiting", "in progress" and "completed"
 - "requested", "in progress" and "done"